Meadowlands Arena: Shutdown

 With the loss of its major tenants, the Izod Center served primarily as a venue for traveling events, such as concerts, ice shows, and other occasional local events such as graduation ceremonies.
 New Jersey's government considered possible options for the arena, including selling or leasing it to another operator, or closing it entirely.
 Triple Five Group had attempted to negotiate taking over the arena so it could be incorporated into the nearby American Dream Meadowlands complex, but the deal fell through.
 The arena reported losses for 2013, also facing competition from Barclays Center in landing major concerts, and it was estimated that the arena would lose $8.5 million over the course of 2015.
 Even with its use during Super Bowl XLVIII, Izod Center reported a $45,800 loss from the event.

 On January 15, 2015, as urged by state governor Chris Christie, the NJSEA voted to close Izod Center.
 Under a two-year, $2 million agreement with Devils Arena Entertainment LLC, most future events scheduled for Izod Center were moved to Prudential Center.
 While the arena was originally expected to be shut down by the end of January, its final event was a Ringling Bros. and Barnum & Bailey circus event on March 22, 2015.
 Under the terms of the agreement, the operators of Prudential Center were held responsible for staffing and logistics for shows held after January 31 but was entitled to receive the profits from such events.

 On July 14, 2016, The Record reported that Devils Arena Entertainment had yet to pay the first $500,000 installment of its $2 million agreement with the NJSEA.
 On August 11, 2016, the NJSEA announced that it would allow musicians to book the arena for use as a rehearsal facility.
 Prudential Center president Hugh Weber noted that Coldplay had similarly done so prior to their tour stop at nearby MetLife Stadium, and that while Prudential Center has frequently seen similar bookings, there is a large backlog due to the venue's high traffic.
 The NJSEA and the Prudential Center will share the revenue generated by the rehearsals.

+On May 1, 2025, the arena was the site of the NJ Film Expo due to the increase of film and television production in the state of New Jersey.